Evaluating the resolution of AI-based accelerated MR reconstruction using a deep learning-based model observer: Materials and Methods

 \subsubsection{Simulated MR Acquisition System}

 K-space data from synthetic objects (discussed previously in \ref{sec:data}) were acquired using a simulated 8-coiled SENSE parallel MRI system.
+The Berkeley Advanced Reconstruction Toolbox (\textbf{BART})\cite{tamir2016generalized} was used to perform the simulated MR acquisition.\acc{To model undersampled acquisitions, BART's Poisson-disc sampling was used with a $32 \times 32$ auto-calibration region at the center of k-space (i.e., the central $32 \times 32$ k-space region was fully sampled).
+The undersampling acceleration factors in the two phase-encoding directions $(k_y, k_z)$ were set to $(2, 2)$ and $(4, 4)$, resulting in effective acceleration factors of approximately $4.9\times$ ($20.6$\% of the original k-space data retained) and $16.4\times$ ($6.1$\% of the original k-space data retained), respectively.
+The $4.9\times$ and $16.4\times$ acceleration factors used in this study represent typical and aggressive undersampling levels, respectively, consistent with those reported in the recent literature for showing efficacy of AI-based MR image reconstruction from undersampled acquisitions \cite{fastmri_results,modl_clinical,acc_factor_review_paper}.

-The Berkeley Advanced Reconstruction Toolbox (\textbf{BART})\cite{tamir2016generalized} was used to perform the simulated MR acquisition.
-To model undersampling acquisitions, a Poisson-disc sampling pattern was applied to the fully sampled k-space phantom, incorporating an auto-calibration region of $40 \times 40$ samples at the center of k-space.
-The acceleration factors were $1\times$ (fully sampled), $4\times$ (25\% of original k-space data), and $8\times$ (12.5\% of original k-space data).
-Coil sensitivity maps were estimated using the ESPIRiT algorithm \cite{uecker2014espirit}.
-Complex Gaussian noise with a zero mean and a standard deviation of 15 was added to the k-space data to emulate measurement noise at a level comparable to that observed in the fastMRI+ dataset.
+For the fully sampled acquisition ($1\times$), no undersampling mask was applied.} Coil sensitivity maps were estimated using the ESPIRiT algorithm \cite{uecker2014espirit}.
+Complex Gaussian noise with a zero mean and a standard deviation of $15$ was added to the \acc{unnormalized} k-space data to emulate measurement noise at a level comparable to that observed in the fastMRI+ dataset.